emleddin/comp-chem-website/pages/AMBER_guide/AMBERguide-PyRED-uploads.md

 ## Nucleotide Fragment Generation
 PyRED creates parameters for nucleotides in fragments.

+For monophosphates, you'll build in two fragments: the capped phosphate with an O5', and the nucleotide out to O5' with a hydrogen cap.
+PyRED will build these two structures together, with the specified connectivity information in `Project.config`.

 <u> Dimethylphosphate Portion of PDB (<code>Mol_red1.pdb</code>) </u>
 ```
 ATOM      1  C1  DMP     1       1.100   0.000   0.000